 One of the most challenging aspects of treating children through self-hypnosis is educating the parents on how they can best help.
-Studies indicate that the more the parents are involved, the less effective the treatment.
+Studies indicate that the more the parents get involved, the less effective the treatment.
 The best way to help your child is to stay out of it!
 Hypnosis belongs to the patient, not the parent.
 The technique works only if the child is motivated.

 So, as a parent, you are asked to do the exact opposite of what you’ve done the child’s entire life: you are requested to stay out of this process!